1j01/mopaint/README.md

 What about 3D painting not just _on_ 3D, but _in_ 3D?
 like [Tilt Brush][] (a VR thing)
 (or _vaguely_ like [Pixelweaver][] (a code-doodling thing))
-I don't think a lot of 2D tools would map so well to 3D,
-and, certainly they'd have a better chance if they had to use a 3D API,
-but idk, what would a flood fill tool be?
-it'd have to use voxels–or, it wouldn't _have_ to, but
-what would it be? what would be the point?
-if you look inside an object your vision is completely occluded?
-maybe it could be useful if joins shapes together that are near together
-anyways, like, an airbrush tool could add dots in a sphere,
+like, an airbrush tool could add dots in a sphere, etc.
-but what about custom tools? idk, should you have to design it with 3D in mind, at its core?

 idk.
 I was thinking, "no, this is totally out of scope" but,
 I'll have to think about it... (in relation to other tools and stuff)...